kubernetes/community/CLA.md

 ## How do I sign?

-After creating your first Pull Request the linux-foundation-easycla bot will respond with information regarding your CLA status along with a link to sign the CLA.
+After creating your first Pull Request, the linux-foundation-easycla bot will respond with information regarding your CLA status along with a link to sign the CLA.

 <img width="1065" alt="EasyCLA bot" src="https://user-images.githubusercontent.com/69111235/152226443-f6fe61ee-0e92-46c5-b6ea-c0deb718a585.png">

-#### 1. If you are signing up as a corporate contributor, ensure that you have linked your corporate email address to your GitHub profile (it doesn't have to be your primary email address for GitHub) or else it can lead to issues with the CLA system.
-For more information, see [Adding an email address to your GitHub account](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-email-preferences/adding-an-email-address-to-your-github-account).
+### 1. If you are signing up as a corporate contributor, ensure that you have linked your corporate email address to your GitHub profile (it doesn't have to be your primary email address for GitHub) or else it can lead to issues with the CLA system.

+For more information, please see [Adding an email address to your GitHub account](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-email-preferences/adding-an-email-address-to-your-github-account).

-#### 2. Authorize EasyCLA to read some of your GitHub information
+### 2. Authorize EasyCLA to read some of your GitHub information

 <img width="554" alt="GitHub EasyCLA Authorization" src="https://user-images.githubusercontent.com/69111235/152228712-7d22f9d0-9f3c-4226-9ee0-bacba4b47725.png">

-Click on the "Please click here to be authorized" link to navigate to the GitHub Authorize Linux Foundation: EasyCLA page.
-Then click Authorize LF-Engineering to give the Linux Foundation read-only access to list the email addresses associated with your GitHub account.
+- Click on the **Please click here to be authorized** link to navigate to the GitHub Authorize Linux Foundation: EasyCLA page.
+- Then click **Authorize LF-Engineering** to give the Linux Foundation read-only access to list the email addresses associated with your GitHub account.

-#### 3. Select from the two types of contributor
+### 3. Select from the two types of contributor

 <img width="1407" alt="EasyCLA" src="https://user-images.githubusercontent.com/69111235/152224818-1246453a-b086-4a57-9d14-c10d62ad438f.png">